Tulum, Back to Brilliance

 The pearl of the Yucutan peninsula – blessed by calm, turquoise seas, balmy breezes, fine, sandy beaches and framed by craggy volcanic outcrops and dense, emerald-green jungle – Tulum is an emerging luxury hub like no other, which has thankfully overcome the sargussus issue of 2015, with its waters back to clear and pristine condition, save for a few scarce and scattered patches.

-Skip the main tumbleweed town of Tulum, and head straight to the jungle-fringed beach road of Boca Paila, which runs parallel to the coastline between the famed Mayan ruins and the national park of Sian Ka'an – it is here this burgeoning boho-chic destination blooms to life.
+While there’s much to discover in the main tumbleweed town of Tulum, those short on time should head straight for the jungle-fringed beach road of Boca Paila, which runs parallel to the coastline between the famed Mayan ruins and the national park of Sian Ka’an – it is here that this burgeoning boho-chic destination truly blooms to life.

-For fashion and eco-chic at its best – Caravana Montaecristo, Mr. Blackbird, La Troupe (for gorgeous embroidery) and Josa Tulum – offer an array of exquisitely fluid resort-wear and delicate accessories, which are curated to a tee with the cool, castaway look in mind.
+For shopping – Caravana Montaecristo, Mr. Blackbird, La Troupe (for gorgeous embroidery) and Josa Tulum – do fashionable, eco-chic best; offering an array of exquisitely fluid resort-wear and delicate accessories, curated to a tee with the cool, castaway look in mind.

 Further down the road, surrounded by landscaped gardens, peppered by coconut trees and lit by bamboo torches in the evening, is the heavenly Yaan Wellness Energy Healing Spa which emanates a sense of calm and spirituality and boasts some of the best spa treatments in the region.